ropensci/fellingdater/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `fellingdater`: Estimate, report and combine felling dates of historical tree-ring series
+# `fellingdater`: Tree-ring dating and estimating felling dates of historical timbers

 <!-- badges: start -->